 In this mode of operation, the RPD clock is synchronized to the CCAP Core clock via R-DTI.
 An RPD that operates in such a synchronous mode could in fact avoid PCR re-stamping, by simply replacing lost packets with NULL packets.
 Lost packets could be detected by checking sequence numbers contained in D-MPT headers.
-However, the RPD will still need to de-jitter the incoming MPTS to remove the effects of the CIN jitter.

-The RPD MUST insert NULL MPEG packets to compensate for any video D-MPT frame lost in the CIN, as indicated by the sequence number in the D-MPT header.
-The number of NULL MPEG packets to insert will equal the number of the MPEG packets contained in the last received D-MPT frame.
+However, the RPD will still need to de-jitter the incoming MPTS to remove the effects of the CIN jitter. e number of NULL MPEG packets to insert will equal the number of the MPEG packets contained in the last received D-MPT frame.
 The RPD MUST insert the NULL MPEG packets at the exact transport stream position of the lost MPEG packets, when no more than one consecutive D-MPT frame is lost.